MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/d365-sales-modifications-for-upgrade-nav-2017.md

 ---
-title: "Modifying Dynamics 365 Sales Code for Technical Upgrade to Dynamics NAV 2017" ms.custom: na ms.date: 06/30/2021 ms.reviewer: na
+title: "Modifying Dynamics 365 Sales Code for Technical Upgrade to Dynamics NAV 2017"
+description: This article describes how to modify Dynamics 365 Sales code for technical upgrade to Dynamics NAV 2017. ms.custom: na ms.date: 06/30/2021 ms.reviewer: na